 How to stop calls from C3 Canada

-Send C3 Canada a cease and desist letter.
-Once they receive it, they have to stop phoning.
+Sometimes, you can stop collection calls from a collection agency by sending a cease and desist letter.
+Once C3 Canada receive it, they have to stop calling.
 The debt doesn't go away, and they can still take legal action.
+You can use our cease and desist letter templates.

 Provincial law doesn't give you this right in Manitoba, Saskatchewan, Newfoundland and Labrador, Prince Edward Island or the Yukon.